Oops! Your important files have been encrypted!

 - RaaS stands for Ransomware as a Service, a meta-malware type employed by career criminals.
 A hacker will hire out their services creating and distributing ransomware in exchange for a cut of the fine.
 This kind is particularly dangerous as it can be used by anyone wanting revenge, and could target you specifically.

 Over the years, countless instances of each type of ransomware have been detected.
-However, some attacks have done more damage than most.
+However, some attacks have done more damage than others.

 While it’s relatively simple to remove a ransomware infection, getting back your encrypted files without paying the ransom is more challenging.
 If it’s impossible to restore your data, the best tactic is to perform regular backups of your system.
 Then, if you are attacked, you can simply restore to a time before you’d contracted malware.